 Division 3 — General powers

-68. Investigation and inquiry by Commissioner
+68. Investigations and inquiries, Commissioner’s powers to make

 (1) The Commissioner may, of the Commissioner’s own motion, make any investigation or inquiry that the Commissioner considers necessary or expedient for the purposes of carrying out the Commissioner’s functions under this Act or any other Act.